Brunopaes/mooncake/README.md

 ### Installation

-For users, this module could be installed by `git`:
+For users, this module could be installed by `pip + git`:

 `pip install git+https://github.com/Brunopaes/treeshrews.git`